IRTF-HRPC/draft-guidelines/draft-guidelines.md

 ## Confidentiality

 Question(s):
-Does this protocol expose the transmitted data over the wire?
+Does the protocol expose the transmitted data over the wire?
 Does the protocol expose information related to identifiers or data?
-If so, does it do so to each other protocol entity (i.e., recipients, intermediaries, and enablers) {{RFC6973}}?
+If so, what does it reveal to each protocol entity (i.e., recipients, intermediaries, and enablers) {{RFC6973}}?
 What options exist for protocol implementers to choose to limit the information shared with each entity?
 What operational controls are available to limit the information shared with each entity?

 What controls or consent mechanisms does the protocol define or require before personal data or identifiers are shared or exposed via the protocol?
 If no such mechanisms or controls are specified, is it expected that control and consent will be handled outside of the protocol?